microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 ### Add Element to HTML

-Once you've registered the components as shown above, they are now available for use in your document (or template).
+Once you've registered the components, as shown above, they are now available for use in your document (or template).
 Just use the new elements like any other HTML element:

 ```html
 <fast-button>Click me!</fast-button>